visokio/omniscope-project-templates/Connect to HTTP API/README.md

-# Edit data file
+# Connect to HTTP API

-Allows you to edit a data file such as CSV file
+Connect to a HTTP API endpoint to connect to JSON or XML etc.